chocolatey/docs/input/en-us/features/paid/agent-service.md

 ___
 ### Chocolatey Central Management Agent Setup
-Please see [[Central Management Client Setup|CentralManagementSetupClient]] for details.
+Please see [Central Management Client Setup](./central-management/setup-client) for details.

 > :memo: **NOTE**: This will also contain more FAQs and Common Errors and Resolutions related to communication with Central Management.